HomeLatest NewsIndustryHealth-tech start-up Fitterfly raises $12 mn Series A funding led by Amazon Smbhav

 The funding will be used to expand reach, enhance branding and improve the technology stack.

-The co-investors in this round include 9 Unicorns, Venture Catalysts and 4point0 Health Ventures founder Nihar Parikh and molbio founder Sriram Natarajan.
+The co-investors in this round include 9 Unicorns, and 4point0 Health Ventures founder Nihar Parikh and molbio founder Sriram Natarajan.
 The company said that the funding will be used to expand reach, enhance branding and improve the technology stack.

 “We want to take our clinically-proven diabetes and weight management system to the people who need it the most.
 This funding will help us strengthen our research, launch new verticals in the heart health space and grow our customer base by reaching out to people living with diabetes as well as the universe of doctors and organisations in the field of chronic disease management,” Fitterfly CEO and co-founder Arbinder Singal said in the statement.